renatols-jf/spboot-chassi/README.md

   attributes, such as `transactionId`, can have their value replaced with a call for `Context#withRequestContextEntry` as in `Context.forRequest.withRequestContextEntry("transactionId", aNewValue)`.
+- `logging.print-trace-id`: Boolean, defaults to `true`.
+Indicates whether traceId and spanId will be available in log messages.
 - `validation.fail-on-execution-error`: Boolean, defaults to `true`.
 Governs whether an unexpected error in a validation attempt results in an exception.
 Every validation that fails for not matching the annotations for the current operation will result in an exception.
 For whatever